 A. What I love most about my work is being able to interact with visitors from all over the world.
 I love to be able to create a memorable souvenir that people can take home that will remind them of Vietnam.

-A. For the experience of the generosity and love of the Vietnamese people and their culture.
+A. Yes, we do!
+Come to Saigon for the experience of the generosity and love of the Vietnamese people and their culture.
 Also, Saigon is becoming much more traveller friendly, which is making it easier for foreigners to get around the city.

 Q. 3 words to describe Saigon?